-To use your Smart TV on the internet, it will need to be connected to either a wired connection or with Wi-Fi.
-Here we'll go through some of the differences between them.
+To use your Smart TV on the internet, it'll need to be connected to either a wired connection, or a Wi-Fi network - here are the differences.

 A wired connection is sometimes called an 'Ethernet' or 'LAN' connection, and is simply a cable that connects from your TV to your router.

-Once you've picked how you want to connect, follow these steps to get connected with a wire or with Wi-Fi.
+Once you've decided how you want to connect, follow these steps to get connected with an ethernet cable or using Wi-Fi.

 If your router and your TV are quite close to each other, you can plug a cable directly from your router into the 'LAN port' on the back of the TV.

-If there's a bigger space, you can use Powerline adapters to send the internet signal through the wiring in your house.
+If the cable doesn't reach but you still want to use a wired connection, you can use 'Powerline' adapters to send the internet signal through the wiring in your house.

 First, you'll need to get the Wi-Fi password, which is normally found on the back of your router.
 Most Smart TVs will ask you to connect to Wi-Fi when they're being set up for the first time, or you can go into your TV's settings to find the Wi-Fi option.